API Reference

 This generator deterministically returns its seed.
 Its state consists of a single

-value (typically 32 bits) which is always returned.
+unsigned long intvalue (typically 32 bits) which is always returned.
 It is useful for debugging and characterizing the properties of generators.